baileyg2016/InterviewScheduler-DB/README.md

 ## Query all the companies at a specific career fair

-Use: to see all the companies that attended a career fair
+Use: to see all the companies that attended a career fair and how many students they have associated with them/interviewing

 ``` CALL queryCompaniesAtCareerFair(Semester ("Spring"), Year ("2020"));```